aliciasillers/AdvancedR/chapter-13.md

 #>    length.default
 #>  * length (internal)
 ```
+Answer: Different methods are being called.
+In the first, the internal length method is being called, while in the second example, in which the class is defined as "integer", length.integer method is being called.
+The first example also has a length.numeric method while the second does not.

 2. What classes have a method for the Math group generic in base R?
 Read the source code.
 How do the methods work?